freenandes/prez/list/docs_design.md

 ---

-With databases, even if you’re an expert,<br> you also need to keep the documentation tab open.
+With databases, even if you’re an expert,<br> you must keep the documentation tab open.

 ![bg](../img/docs_design-db_dev.png)